| Instrumentation Needs Drive Turbopump DevelopmentRapidly increasing demand for chemical-analysis

 channels machined into a stator toward the turbopump's forevacuum

+end.
 "Typical turbo pumps exhaust in the middle Torr range,"

 says Michael Sears, Marketing Manager, Analytical Instruments, Pfeiffer